 While it’s not something that I’d cook (a bottle of A-1?), Joan’s addition of hard-boiled eggs is in line with most recipes from around the world; eggs contribute to the protein content and it also looks good sliced.
 Christina didn’t mention Joan’s meatloaf with the wire hangers, but I sure would have.

 During his famously quoted expedition in search of Dr. Livingston, Stanley also said, “If we run out of food, we’ll eat bananas.”
-Sir Henry’s flippant dismissal of this vital global foodstuff in lieu of boiled beef summed up the Brit empiricist mind.
+Sir Henry’s flippant dismissal of this vital foodstuff in lieu of boiled beef sums up the Brit empiricist mind.

 But well before Stanley’s five seconds of Victorian condescension, bananas had been a staple in the southeastern quarter of the globe since before the days of Homo erectus.
 While European versions of the Expulsion have Eve offering up an apple (probably a Winesap; the Granny Smith is theologically impossible) as the principle instrument of temptation, many African, Asian and Oceanic interpretations depict Adam as succumbing to a nice banana instead (Eve had a rough cut, why not Adam?).
 These accounts also describe our primal DNA donors as masking their shame with banana leaves, which makes far more sense to me than that fig drag, even for Eve.